|Shapes:||Churchill, Robusto, Toro, Torpedo|

 Damn I love my job.
-Not only do I burn cigars all day long, chug beers and fondle women (I kid, I kid), but I get to be the idiot savant of cigar deals, spinning you spine-tingling deals like an automoton.
+Not only do I burn cigars all day long, chug beers, and fondle women (I kid, I kid), but I get to be the idiot savant of cigar deals, spinning you spine-tingling deals like an automaton.
 I find this particular deal to be juicy.

 This just in: yes, the official CI historians have confirmed that this is Exhibit #12,347 in the anthology of CI competition-crushing deals.
 You're right, the competition has already been crushed, but you get the idea.
 Bahia Blu is a medium-bodied handmade from Nicaragua that's priced to move.
 Dressed in a fairly attractive Corojo wrapper that's smooth and glistening - under the hood is a blend of 5 to 6-year old Nicaraguan long-fillers grown in Esteli, Jalapa, and Leon.
 The end result is a somewhat rich and toasty flavor with a sweet, cedary core, and crisp, lingering aftertaste.
 I've found a bit of a consistency issue from time to time but by and large a nice, everyday, handmade value.
 By far the best attribute is the crazy blowout price.